-- 5. Use the FN F0 Key not to select which programming mode you wish - to use.
-Press the FN F0 Key to toggle between Pg, Ph, Pd, & Po.
-Digitrax recommends using the Pg, or Paged mode for programming all Digitrax decoders when using service mode on the programming track.
-If you are using non-Digitrax decoders you may need to change to a different mode if they are not capable of Paged mode. - 6.
-To program a 2 digit address, use the R Throttle knob to dial in the address and press the SEL Key to program the decoder.
+5. Use the PROG Key Provement to select which programming mode you wish to use.
+Press the PROG Key 🚺 to toggle between PG, PH, Pd, &

+Po.
+Digitrax recommends using the PG, or Paged mode for programming all Digitrax decoders when using service mode on the programming track.
+If you are using non-Digitrax decoders you may need to change to a different mode if they are not capable of Paged mode.

+6. To program a 2 digit address, use the R Throttle knob to dial in the address or use the keypad to enter the address and press the ENTER

-Note, then programming a 2 digit address, the decoder automatically enables 2 digit addressing. - 7.
-To program a 4 digit address, use the DT300's Throttle Knobs to dial in the 4 digit address you want to program.
-Use the L Throttle to dial up 1000s & 100s and the R Throttle to dial up 10s & 1s.
-Press the SEL Key to program the decoder. - 8.
-When the SEL Key is pressed, the throttle will beep and display Ad2=0wr or Ad4=0wr followed by a blinking square during programming.
-If you programmed a 2 digit address, you can proceed to step 13 to program other CVs or you can exit programming mode and run trains.
+Key to program the decoder.
+Note, when programming a 2 digit address, the decoder automatically enables 2 digit addressing.

+7. To program a 4 digit address, simply enter it on the keypad or use the DT400's Throttle Knobs to dial in the 4 digit address you want to program.
+Use the L Throttle to dial up 1000s & 100s and the R

+Throttle to dial up 10s & 1s.
+Press the ENTER Key to program the decoder.

+- 8. When the ENTER Key is pressed, the throttle will beep and display Ad2=0wr or Ad4=0wr followed by a blinking square during programming.
+If you programmed a 2 digit address, you can proceed to step 13 to program other CVs or you can exit programming mode and run trains. - 9.
+If you are programming a 4 digit address, there is one more step: the throttle will display Ad4on?=y.
+This is prompting you to set CV29 to a value of decimal 038 or hex x26 which will enable the 4 digit address that you just programmed in 128 speed steps with analog mode conversion on.
+Press the Y + Key \checkmark to enable the 4 digit address and automatically set CV29 to the decimal value of 038.

-- 9. If you are programming a 4 digit address, there is one more step: the throttle will display Ad4on?=Y. This is prompting you to set CV29 to a value of decimal 038 or hex x26 which will enable the 4 digit address that you just programmed in 128 speed steps with analog mode conversion on. - 10.
-Press the Y + Key to enable the 4 digit address.
-If you don't do this before the throttle times out, simply press the SEL Key again to program the address followed by the Y + Key to enable it. - 11.
-The display will show the 4 digit address that you just programmed and enabled. - 12.
-To program additional CVs you must start in 2 digit address programming so, press the R Throttle knob to return to 2 digit address programming. - 13.
-Use the L Throttle to dial up the CV# you want to program and the R Throttle to dial up the CV value you want to enter and press the SEL Key to program. - NOTE: You can program as many CVs and their values as you want in a session.
-When you are finished, press and hold the STOP Key then press the FN F0 Key at the same time to exit programming mode.
-The LCD will return to normal Lo (Loco) mode with track power off. - 14.
-To exit programming mode, press the STOP Key and the FN F0 Key.
-The LCD will return to normal Lo (Loco) mode with track power off. - 15.
-After you have sent any programming commands, the DB150 will shut down track power.
-Both the DB150 command station's track status indicator and the DT300 throttle's track power indicator will be off.
-Press and hold the STOP Key followed by the Y + Key to turn track power on after programming. - 16.
-To select & run the loco programmed, press the L or R Throttle to activate it, press the SEL Key , dial up the address and press the SEL Key again to select the address on the throttle.
+- NOTE: To complete this step you must press the Y+ Key within 6 seconds or the throttle will time out and you will have to start over with programming the 4 digit address. - 10.
+The display will show the 4 digit address that you just programmed and enabled.
+If you want to continue programming additional CVs, see the next section.
+Press the EXIT Key to quit programming see the next section.
+Press the EXIT Key [•] to quit programming mode and return to normal operations.

+11. If your command station is a DB150 and you are using any method other than Operation mode for programming, you will need to turn track power back on after you complete programming.
+Press the PWR Key, then press the Y+ Key, then press the PWR Key to exit power mode.

-15.2 How to Program Other Configuration Variables
+15.3 How to Program Other Configuration Variables

-15.2.1 Hex Display & Decimal Display
+15.3.1 Hex Display & Decimal Display

-All CV values except for 2 digit and 4 digit addresses can be displayed as either decimal or hexadecimal numbers by the DT300.
-When you are using the L Throttle knob to browse through CVs 002 through 255, you will use the R Throttle knob to set the CV value you want to program.
-By default, the DT300 displays the CV values as decimal numbers 000-255 (nnn).
+All CV values except 2 digit and 4 digit addresses can be displayed as either decimal or hexadecimal numbers by the DT400.
+By default, the DT400 displays the CV values as decimal numbers 000-255 (nnn).
 To view the numbers as hexadecimal simply press the R throttle knob and you will see the CV value change to the hex equivalent of the decimal.
 Hex numbers are displayed as xnn.
 For example the decimal value of 006=the hex value x06.
-The decimal value 011= x0B.
+The decimal value 011= x0B hex.
 The ability to toggle between decimal and hex effectively gives you an instant conversion table.

-15.2.2 Programming CVs Other Than Addresses
+15.3.2 Programming CVs Other Than Addresses